xphoniex/Corsairs-Bot/README.md

 Optimal solution would be to win each level as fast as possible.
 As a result, we'll mostly be playing Clock-wise and run temporarily Counter-clock-wise when facing obstacles.
 We use an sleep function with a dynamic value each time we're going CCW so we know when to return to playing CW.***

+# High score

+By setting DEVELOPMENT to 0 (at the header) and with a little bit of luck, the bot was able to score 330.
+My own record is 350.

 # Room For Improvement

 * \* This link (http://stackoverflow.com/a/22219146) suggests there is a way to capture 60fps.
 I don't have access to Windows 8 and haven't tried it.